 Take the stress out of cleaning product storage and disposal with Vanguard.
 With our professional cleaning services, we will come equipped with all the necessary equipment and products to give your business a pristine clean.

 All our cleaners undergo a detailed training programme that ensures our staff know how to use, store, and dispose of cleaning products correctly.
-Our training is accredited by the British Institute of Cleaners, highlighting the quality of our process.
+Our training is endorsed by the British Institute of Cleaners, highlighting the quality of our process.

 With a professional cleaning company like Vanguard, you can relax knowing that your cleaning needs are taken care of, with a gold-standard service each time.
 What’s more, we will provide all the equipment and products needed, then store them in our own facilities safely.
 This means that your business does not need to worry about staff or visitors mishandling dangerous substances or any accidents, safeguarding your workplace.